turulomio/caloriestracker/README.md

 How to launch Calories Tracker
 ==============================
 Calories Tracker uses PostgreSQL database as its backend.
-So you need to create a database and load its schema.
-Just type:
+So you need to create a database and load its schema, opening the app with:

-`caloriestracker_init`
+`caloriestracker` or pressing it's menu option.

+Add your connection settings to a new database and pulse 'New database'

-Once database has been created, just log into caloriestracker after typing:
+Once database has been created, just log into caloriestracker after typing again:

-`caloriestracker`
+`caloriestracker` or pressing it's menu option.

 Dependencies
 ============